CoreySumma/CoreySumma/README.md

 <h2 align="center">Hi, I'm Corey</h1>
 <h3 align="center">A passionate full-stack developer with a focus in frontend development.</h3>

-🌱 I’m currently learning **the MERN stack** as a part of General Assemblys Software Engineer bootcamp!
+🌱 I’m currently developing a portfolio website for my work

 <h4><u>Feel free to check out some of my projects</u><h4>